GNekhin/garbage/README.md

 # garbage

-this is fun!
+This is fun!
-Everything is great
+Everything is great.
+Readme kann auch bearbeitet werden, oder?